8 Basis of Regulations

 For chemicals regulated under the TRI, facilities that manufacture, process or use these chemicals in amounts above established levels must submit annual reporting forms for each chemical.

 As stipulated by the NDAA, the USEPA finalized a rule requiring 180 PFAS be added to the list of chemicals that must be reported under the TRI program for Reporting Year 2022 (USEPA 2023).
-An additional nine PFAS were added to the list for Reporting Year 2023 (USEPA 2023).
-The PFAS subject to TRI reporting requirements under the original NDAA included all PFAS listed as active chemical substances under TSCA’s Section 8(b)(1) inventory.
+An additional nine PFAS were added to the list for Reporting Year 2023 (USEPA 2023) and an additional seven PFAS were added for Reporting Year 2024 (USEPA 2024).
+The PFAS subject to TRI reporting requirements under the original NDAA included all PFAS listed as an active chemical substances under TSCA’s Section 8(b)(1) inventory.
 Each of these PFAS will have a 100-pound reporting threshold.
-In the 2022 changes to reporting requirement (USEPA 2022), these PFAS were added to the List of Lower Thresholds for Chemicals of Special concern (chemicals of special concern), which eliminates the use of the de minimis exemption, which is expected to increase the reporting of PFAS found in mixtures or products in low concentrations (USEPA 2023).
-Reporting for each calendar year is due in July of the following calendar year; these data – as with all TRI data – will be publicly-available approximately one year after they were reported (USEPA 2020).
+In the 2022 changes to reporting requirements (USEPA 2022), these PFAS were added to the List of Lower Thresholds for Chemicals of Special Concern (chemicals of special concern), which eliminates the use of the de minimis exemption, which is expected to increase the reporting of PFAS found in mixtures or products in low concentrations (USEPA 2023).
+Reporting for each calendar year is due in July of the following calendar year; these data–as with all TRI data–will be publicly-available approximately 1 year after they were reported (USEPA 2020).

 8.2.2.11 U.S. Food and Drug Administration (FDA)